counselling-dublin-psychotherapy-dublin-psychologist-psychoanalysis-dublin-the-other-clinic

 This means you can have peace of mind in our ability to do what’s best for you.

-This means we have a broad range of experience with all sorts of symptoms from anxiety, and depression to relationship issues and psychosis.
+This breadth of background means we bring a wide range of expertise to working with symptoms such as anxiety and depression, through to relationship issues and psychosis.

-Each therapist is also engaged in regular supervision and clinical development at seminars and workshops.
+Each therapist is also engaged in regular ongoing supervision and clinical development at seminars and workshops.

 Colin McDonnell